 The minimum wage across provinces and small cities in the Philippines is around 300.00 pesos or 6.00 USD per day (if conversion rate is 50 pesos per 1 USD).
 Although it depends on the industry, some industries pay their employees above the minimum wage.
-If you graduated from an expensive university and planning to work in a regular 8:00 am – 5:00 pm full-time and daytime job in the city, accept this harsh reality that it may take years and years for you to paid up that student loans and the generational poverty you probably inherited already.
+If you graduated from an expensive university and planning to work in a regular 8:00 am – 5:00 pm full-time and daytime job in the city, accept the reality that it may take years and years for you to pay up that student loans and the generational poverty you probably inherited already.
 You might as well not marry and have kids and start your own family if you settle for the minimum wage.
 That’s sad right?
 Don’t lose hope!
 This blog will help you how to save money with a minimum wage salary.

 This doesn’t only apply to 20 years olds but to any age whether you are single, married with or without kids.
 If you’re married with kids, your partner should be earning an income as well.
 That’s the most important thing that you’re both ready financially to have a family.
 I guess this post does not apply if you have a kid to feed because P300 pesos a day wage is not enough.
 It’s not everyone’s fault to be poor due to lack of opportunities and some circumstances beyond our control.
 We know that cost of living is very high versus the salary and having a job is still better than unemployed.
 Still the best time to start saving and develop this habit is today!
 You just have to embrace the frugal life and don’t care about what other people would say.
 This blog can help you budget somehow!
 Budgeting and Saving are still all up to you.